 Gift taxes, which were first imposed by the Revenue Act of 1924, are imposed when there is a voluntary transfer (i.e., gift) of cash or other property from one individual to another for less than fair market value.

-The Internal Revenue Service (IRS) defines fair market value as, “… the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.”
+Fair market value is defined by the Internal Revenue Service (IRS) as “the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.”

 “A common way to deal with the estate tax is to have a life insurance policy that is owned by a third party – an irrevocable trust,” said Robinson.
-“The death benefit will not be included in my estate upon my death … because the trust owns the policy, it won’t be paying any estate taxes.
-And death benefits aren’t considered income, so no income taxes will be paid on it.
-The beneficiaries of the life insurance policy would receive those benefits without estate tax or income tax… it’s a nice, tax-free plan to benefit my beneficiaries.”
+“The death benefit will not be included in my estate upon my death because the trust owns the policy, and it won’t be paying any estate taxes.
+Death benefits aren’t considered income, so no income taxes will be paid on it.
+The beneficiaries of the life insurance policy would receive those benefits without estate tax or income tax.
+It’s a nice, tax-free plan to benefit my beneficiaries.”